When is the Festival?

 Can I bring my mugs and tokens from past years?

-No to mugs but yes to tokens.
-The 2019 souvenir tasting mug is the only vessel that will be filled, so do not bring in mugs or glasses from past years hoping to use them.
-The 2019 mug may be purchased on its own for $10 and is valid throughout the event.
+No to mugs, but yes to tokens!
+The 2022 souvenir tasting mug is the only vessel that will be filled, so do not bring in mugs or glasses from past years hoping to use them.
+The 2022 mug may be purchased on its own for $10 and is valid throughout the event.
 If you leave and plan to come back, take it with you, because if you forget your mug, you will have to purchase a new one.

-When do you stop selling mug and tokens?
+When do you stop selling mug and drink tickets?

-We stop selling mugs and tokens at 8:30pm daily.
+We stop selling mugs and drink tickets at 8:30pm daily.

 When do taps close?